jiannan-xu/jiannan-xu.github.io/_pages/research.md

 [**Towards Conceptualization of “Fair Explanation”: Disparate Impacts of anti-Asian Hate Speech Explanations on Content Moderators**](https://aclanthology.org/2023.emnlp-main.602) Joint work with Tin Nguyen, Aayushi Roy, Hal Daumé III, and Marine Carpuat.
  * In Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing, pages 9696–9717, Singapore.
 Association for Computational Linguistics.

-**Technical AI Fairness Criteria Might Constitutionally Apply to U.S. Recidivism Risk Assessment Tools, but How and for Whom?** Joint work with Tin Nguyen, Phuong-Anh Nguyen-Le, Donald Braman, Jonathan Lazar, Hal Daumé III, and Zubin Jelveh.
+**Which Demographic Features Are Relevant for Individual Fairness Evaluation of U.S. Recidivism Risk Assessment Tools?** Joint work with Tin Nguyen, Phuong-Anh Nguyen-Le, Donald Braman, Jonathan Lazar, Hal Daumé III, and Zubin Jelveh.
- * Accepted by the 20th International Conference on Artificial Intelligence and Law (ICAIL 2025) (Forthcoming).
+ * Accepted by the 20th International Conference on Artificial Intelligence and Law (ICAIL 2025).
+ * Related law review article: [*How May U.S. Courts Scrutinize Their Recidivism Risk Assessment Tools?
+Contextualizing AI Fairness Criteria on a Judicial Scrutiny-based Framework*](https://www.arxiv.org/abs/2505.02749)

-# Works-In-Progress
+# Selected Works-In-Progress
 **Words Matter!
 Dynamic Forecasting of Freelance Job Success Using Conversational Analytics** Joint work with Ashish S. Kabra, Kunpeng Zhang, and Wedad J. Elmaghraby.
  * College-Level Winner, UMD Three-Minute Thesis (3MT) Competition 2025.
  * Presented at Purdue Operations Conference (2024), POMS (2023, 2024), INFORMS (2023), and Smith DOIT Doctoral Consortium (2023, 2024).

-**AI-Infused Nudges for Smarter Investing: Mitigating Herding Bias in Digital Trading Platforms** Joint work with Jane Jiang and Wedad J. Elmaghraby.
+**AI-Infused Nudges for Supply Chain Decision Making** Joint work with Jane Jiang and Wedad J. Elmaghraby.
  * Supported by the Faculty-Student Research Award (FSRA, $15,000) from the Graduate School.

 **AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights** Joint work with Gujie Li and Jane Jiang.